zainsidd13/pocket-tools-app/README.md

 ## Contributing

-We welcome contributions from the community to make Internet Pocket Tools even more amazing!
+I welcome contributions from the community to make Internet Pocket Tools even more amazing!
 If you'd like to contribute, please follow these guidelines:

 1. Fork the repository and create your branch: